iomete/iom-docs/docs/spark-sql/queries/inline-table.md

 ---
 title: Inline Table
-description: An inline table is a temporary table created using a VALUES clause
+description: An inline table is a transient table generated through a VALUES clause, providing a convenient way to create temporary data structures in SQL.
 last_update:
   date: 10/04/2022
   author: Vugar Dadalov